aws/aws-sam-cli/designs/intrinsics_design.md

 ## Integration into SAM-CLI

 This can be very easily plugged into the current SAM-CLI code.
-This needs to be run after the SamBaseTranslator runs in the ApiProvider.
+This needs to be run after the SamBaseTranslator runs.
 This will go through every property and check if it requires intrinsic resolution.

 This can also be plugged in into specific areas such as the Body section of a Api and the Uri section in a function to handle the Arn.